 I rolled into my final destination, Las Vegas, riding the motorcycle from “Ghost Rider,” resembling classic Cage character Balthazar Blake from “The Sorcerer’s Apprentice” after months of traveling without bathing or cutting my hair.

-The final destination on the map fitting as it was the setting of Nic Cage’s Academy Award-winning performance in “Leaving Las Vegas.”
+The final destination on the map was fitting, as it was the setting of Nic Cage’s Academy Award-winning performance in “Leaving Las Vegas.”

 I wasn’t sure what I was supposed to be looking for here—the prostitute with whom Cage’s character forms a relationship in the movie?
 No, I already has the prostitute from Liberia, and two seemed excessive.